 - Personalise voicemails with key information

 Fraud and spam are an increasing concern for many astute consumers, with the average consumer receiving 144 spam calls last year – 58% of which were fraudulent.
 Including relevant information to personalise your messages will help the customer feel at ease with information shared that only their current provider will have, making them more likely to answer your call, rather than just ignore you.

 Setting up the voicemail function in MaxContact is easy.
 You can record your version by uploading a WAV file or simply use text-to-speech to get started with leaving voicemails and learning what works for you and your customers.

-For more information about MaxContact’s outbound dialling solution contact us on 0330 156 6550 or simply send an email to email@example.com
+Voicemails are one of many features that you need to make your outbound strategy successful.
+Learn about more of the must-have features you should be using in your outbound contact centre in this blog.
+For more information about our outbound dialling solution contact us on 0330 156 6550 or simply send an email to email@example.com